grannycart/by-sound-alone/content/FAQ-draft.md

 ## Can I get a sample to see if I like it?
-Absolutely!
-Try starting here: [link to chapter...
-6? stilt city? maybe directly to file on Github repo?
-Or dig out chap 1 sample for B&N from trash?]
+Meh.
+Just download the whole book.
+What, are you trying to save like half a meg of space?

-## If the submarine in the book was real, what year would it be from?
+## If the submarines in the book were real, what year would they be from?
 Or, when would the technology in the book have been used in real life?
 Technology-wise, the book is set in the mid-20th Century.
 Submarine technology hit a sweet spot around then.
 They were efficient underwater and achieving impressive technological feats, but still had diesel engines and required time on the surface to recharge.
 WWII subs were basically surface ships that had the ability to submerge, but limited to only a few hundred feet of depth.
 Nuclear subs, on the other end of the spectrum, rarely have to surface and, in terms of technology, are essentially magic.